2021–22 Taça da Liga: Knockout phase

 The knockout phase was contested as a final-four tournament by the four third-round group winners in one-legged semi-finals and final.
-All matches were played in a single venue, decided before the competition starts.
-As in the first and second round, games tied at the end of regular time were decided by a penalty shootout with no extra-time being played.
+All matches were played in a single venue, decided before the competition started.
+As in the first and second round, games tied at the end of regular time were decided by a penalty shoot-out, with no extra time being played.

 All matches were played at Estádio Municipal de Leiria, in Leiria, with the semi-finals scheduled to be played on 25–26 January, and the final on 29 January 2022.